mirage335/PatchRap/README.md

 Besides 'patch panel' functions, surge suppressors and EMI filters are supported.

-USA companies provide all parts in these schematics.
+USA companies provide all parts in these schematics, excepting the optional terminal blocks from TE Connectivity, a Swiss company.

 Pinouts are as follows, numbering by T568A standard.